-On Sunday, we decided to give another craft from the Small Hands Creating Hope book (only two days left to donate and get your copy!) a go.
+On Sunday, we decided to give another craft from the Small Hands Creating Hope book a go.

 These butterflies (ours are slightly different from the version in the book) were submitted by Sun Hats and Wellie Boots.
 I especially love the transparent wings!